phac-nml/irida/doc/administrator/web/index.md

   * `ncbi.upload.password` - FTP password
   * `ncbi.upload.baseDirectory` - base directory in which to create SRA submissions
   * `ncbi.upload.namespace` - Prefix for file upload identifiers to NCBI.
 The namespace is used to guarantee upload IDs are unique.
 This configuration option is used as a placeholder and may still be set by the user.
+5. **Security configuration**
+ * `security.password.expiry` - The number of days a password is valid for in IRIDA.
+After a password expires the user will be required to create a new one.
+Passwords cannot be reused.

 Web Configuration
 -----------------